HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 # ADMU3000I: Server WebSphere_Portal open for e-business; process id is 2233
 ```

-Please be aware that if the container is restarted by Kubernetes, this symlink will disappear.
+Note that if the container is restarted by Kubernetes, this symlink disappears.